sobstel/sobstel.github.com/hydropuzzle-walkthrough.md

 ---

 ~~~~
-SPOLILER ALERT!
+SPOILER ALERT!
 THIS PAGE MAY RUIN YOUR GAME EXPERIENCE!
 ~~~~

 CHAPTER 1